moov-io/watchman/docs/model-validation.md

 # Model Validation

+> This page only applies to v0.50.x releases of Watchman and newer.

 A model is defined as "a quantitative method, system, or approach that applies statistical, economic, financial, or mathematical theories, techniques, and assumptions to process input data into quantitative estimates."
 Watchman offers a statistical scoring of names, addresses, government identifiers, and other data against watchlists from numerous public sources.
 Watchman is a modern software application used by many companies in production deployments at cloud scale.

 ## Data Sources